How to Manage Exam Stress

 With exam season coming, check out some tips on the most effective ways to handle stress...

-This time of the academic year can be stressful and difficult for students, with upcoming deadlines before the winter break.
-With forthcoming assessments, we wanted to wish you the best of luck with your exams!
+This assessment period of the academic year can be stressful and difficult for students, with upcoming deadlines for many to tackle.

 One important feature of learning and achievement is academic self-efficacy.
 This is our internal belief system in our ability to be competent and to succeed academically.
 These belief systems can have a negative impact on our confidence and ability to do complex tasks.